OpenWork-NZ/mdwg/docs/_defs/SpatialResolution.md

 Spatial resolution can be documented in many ways.
 For ISO19115-1, these are limited to the methods itemised in the class MD_Resolution and documented above.
 Equivalent scale is the default of many systems, including supplied templates in GeoNetwork.
 It is captured with a single denominator value such as "20,000" as in a 1:20,000 map.

-> Note BC 19-7: Do we recommend equivalent scale as default?
+We recommend equivalent scale (denominator) as default for this element.

 ### Recommended Sub-Elements